kolotyluk/Rusty-Java/README.md

 Testing
 -------

-Regression testing is paramount to demonstrate that Rust functionality has kept all existing functionality intact.
+Regression testing is paramount to demonstrate that Rust functionality has kept all existing functionality intact without compromising anything.

 Performance testing helps characterize the performance impact of replacing C/C++ with Rust.